thuvasooriya/ros2as/docs/README.md

 # list all available commands
 just

+# interactively select which serial port to use
+just select_port
-# connect to zumo robot (adjust PORT in justfile if needed)
+# connect to zumo robot
 just serial

 # monitor sensor data